fpaupier/alertDispatcher/README.md

 # Alert Dispatcher

-This code runs on your IoT device and regularly polls the local storage to see if there are events to publish to the Kafka topics.
+This code runs on your Raspberry Pi.
+It regularly polls the local SQLite storage to see if there are events to publish to the Kafka topic.

 ## Credentials
 Rename the `credentials-template.go` file into `credentials.go` and make sure your version control system ignores it.